Lexicogrammar

 Simply put, lexicogrammar is the grammar of the lexicon.
 Lexicogrammar derives from the idea that "vocabulary and grammatical structures are interdependent," and therefore the grammatical structures of lexis is what the systemic functional linguistics approach analyzes.
-It is worth noting that lexicogrammar does not equally pay attention to lexis as it does to grammar, it is more than anything a specific type of grammar that focuses on lexis.
+Lexicogrammar does not equally pay attention to lexis as it does to grammar.
+It is more than anything a specific type of grammar that focuses on lexis.